vidjil/vidjil/doc/dev-server.md

+!!! note
-Here are aggregated notes forming a part of the developer documentation on the Vidjil server, on client-server interaction as well as on packaging.
+    Here are aggregated notes forming a part of the developer documentation on the vidjil server.
     These notes are a work-in-progress, they are not as polished as the user documentation.
-Developers should also have a look at the [documentation for bioinformaticians and server administrators](/), at the [issues](http://gitlab.vidjil.org), at the commit messages, and at the source code.
+    Developers should also have a look at the documentation for [bioinformaticians](/doc/vidjil-algo/) and [server administrators](/doc/admin/), at the [issues](http://gitlab.vidjil.org), at the commit messages, and at the source code.

 # Development notes -- Server